-This prospectus relates to the offer and sale of up to 7,500,000 authorized but unissued shares of our common stock under the Plan.
+This prospectus relates to the offer and sale of up to 7,351,739 authorized but unissued shares of our common stock under the Plan.
 Participants should retain this prospectus for future reference.

-Our common stock is listed on the NYSE Amex under the symbol "TWO."
-On January 5, 2011, the closing price of our common stock was \$9.80 per share.
+Our common stock is listed on the New York Stock Exchange, or NYSE, under the symbol "TWO."
+The closing price of our common stock on the NYSE on December 18, 2013 was \$9.31 per share.

-We have elected to be taxed as a real estate investment trust, or REIT, for U.S. federal income tax purposes commencing with our taxable year ended December 31, 2009.
+We have elected to be taxed as a real estate investment trust, or REIT, for U.S. federal income tax purposes.
 As long as we qualify as a REIT, we generally will not be subject to U.S. federal income tax to the extent we distribute our taxable income to our stockholders on an annual basis.
-To assist us in qualifying as a REIT, among other purposes, ownership of shares of our common stock by any person is limited, with certain exceptions, to 9.8% by value or by number of shares, whichever is more restrictive, of the outstanding shares of our common stock and 9.8% by value or by number of shares, whichever is more restrictive, of our outstanding capital stock.
-In addition, our charter contains various other restrictions on the ownership and transfer of our common stock.
+To assist us in qualifying as a REIT, among other purposes, ownership of shares of our common stock by a person is limited, with certain exceptions, to 9.8% by value or by number of shares, whichever is more restrictive, of the outstanding shares of our common stock and 9.8% by value or by number of shares, whichever is more restrictive, of the aggregate of the outstanding shares of our capital stock.
+In addition, our charter contains various other restrictions on the ownership and transfer of our stock.